ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 nuttx config: increase CONFIG_NFILE_DESCRIPTORS from 53 to 54
-message: nuttx config: increase CONFIG_NFILE_DESCRIPTORS from 53 to 54

 This is needed when logger is logging to file and ulog streaming gets activated.